Last Updated: September 14, 2023

 But one thing that isn’t quite enjoyable is finding affordable accommodation.
-Whether you’re looking to visit for a few days to weeks or are thinking of moving to Whistler but haven’t locked in long-term housing, hostels can help you get by.
-In this entry of Budget Travel Plans, we’re looking at the best six hostels in and around the Whistler area.
+Hostels can help you get by whether you’re looking to visit for a few days to weeks or are moving to Whistler but haven’t locked in long-term housing.
+In this entry of Budget Travel Plans, we’re looking at the best six hostels in and around Whistler, British Columbia.

 Note: Whistler accommodation often has pricing fluctuations and is very seasonal.
 If you want a shot at the best dates and rates, booking far in advance is your best bet.